Typical and atypical properties of periodic Teichmueller geodesics: Connections on the Hodge bundle

+\begin{lemma} The restriction of the bundle ${\cal L}$ to the orbits of the $GL^+(2,\mathbb{R})$-action is flat. \end{lemma}

-With respect to the above identification of ${\cal H}$ with $H^1(S,\mathbb{R})$, this just means that the Gauss-Manin connection restricts to a flat leafwise connection $\nabla^{GM}$ on the bundle ${\cal L}$ over the foliation of ${\cal H}_+$ into the orbits of the $GL(2,\mathbb{R})$-action.
-Here a leafwise connection is a connection where covariant derivative is only defined for vectors tangent to the foliation.
-As the Gauss Manin connection is real analytic in period coordinates, the $GL(2,\mathbb{R})$-action is real analytic and the splitting $\Pi^*{\cal H}={\cal T}\oplus {\cal L}$ is real analytic, the leafwise connection is real analytic.
-It preserves the symplectic structure of ${\cal L}$, but there is no information on the complex structure.
-In particular, parallel transport for $\nabla^{GM}$ defines an extension $\Theta^t$ of the Teichm\"uller flow $\Phi^t$ on ${\cal H}_+$ to a flow on ${\cal L}$ which preserves the symplectic structure of ${\cal L}$.
-Moreover, for each $k\leq g-2$ the leafwise connection $\nabla^{GM}$ extends to a flat leafwise connection on the bundle $\wedge^{2k}_{\mathbb{R}}{\cal L}$ (whose fibre at $q$ is the $2k$-th exterior power of the fibre of ${\cal L}$ at $q$, viewed as a real vector space).
+The space ${\cal H}_+$ is foliated into the orbits of the $GL^+(2,\mathbb{R})$-action.
+By Lemma \ref{flat}, the Gauss-Manin connection on the flat bundle ${\cal H}\to {\cal H}_+$ restricts to a flat leafwise connection $\nabla^{GM}$ on the bundle ${\cal L}\to {\cal H}_+$.
+Here a leafwise connection is a connection whose covariant derivative is only defined for vectors tangent to the foliation.
+As the Gauss Manin connection is real analytic in period coordinates, the $GL^+(2,\mathbb{R})$-action on ${\cal H}_+$ is real analytic and the splitting $\Pi^*{\cal H}={\cal T}\oplus {\cal L}$ is real analytic, the leafwise connection is real analytic.
+This means that it is defined by a connection matrix which is real analytic in real analytic coordinates.
+The leafwise connection preserves the symplectic structure of ${\cal L}$, but there is no information on the complex structure.